 To determine the housing market segment, the following section analyses the annual household income profile of the population residing within uMhlathuze Municipality.
-This will provide the perspective in terms of housing demand and need in the municipality from the different segment of the market.
+This will provide the perspective in terms of housing demand and need in the municipality from the different segment uMhlathuze Local Municipality: Draft Integrated Development Plan 3rd Review 2025/2026 of the market.
 The annual household income group reflects categories that qualify for the open housing markets, social housing, finance linked subsidy programme or low cost housing subsidies.